 Cape Town photographer Jody Brand visits artist Athi-Patra Ruga ahead of his solo exhibition, titled Queens in Exile.

-People: Jody Brand
+Person: Jody Brand

 Ahead of his upcoming solo, Athi-Patra Ruga invites us into his studio to talk about drag, exile and including queer icons and womxn in our history.
 Photographs by Jody Brand.

 In a playful album of diptychs we look at the iconic 60s nightlife photography of Billy Monk next to images captured in the present day to find out how much things have changed, and how much they’ve stayed the same.